KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/create-a-new-wallet-using-atomicdex-mobile.md

 </div>

-- Write down your 12 words seed phrase and store in a safe place.
-Then press "NEXT"
+- Write down your 12 words seed phrase and store in a safe place, then press "NEXT"

 <div style="margin: 2rem; text-align: center; width: 80%">